Water is a radiation protection agent for ionised pyrrole

-Here, we experimentally investigated the damage incurred in singly and doubly ionized pyrrole molecules and the effect of solvation by comparing the fragmentation pathways of bare pyrrole and microsolvated \pyrrolew heterodimers using pure samples of either species.
-This scheme enables the systematic investigation of the role of water solvation on the photophysics of pyrrole and hence for hydrated biomolecules in general.
+Here, we experimentally investigated the damage incurred in singly- and doubly-ionised pyrrole molecules and the effect of solvation by comparing the fragmentation pathways of bare pyrrole and microsolvated \pyrrolew heterodimers using the combination of pure samples of either species~\cite{Johny:CPL721:149} and local, site-specific multi-photon ionisation.
+Our clean approach enables the systematic investigation of the role of water solvent on the photophysics of pyrrole and for hydrated biomolecules in general.

-A schematic representation of our ionization strategy is represented in \autoref{fig:TOC_fig}.
+A schematic representation of our ionisation strategy is represented in \autoref{fig:TOC_fig}.

-We mimicked radiation damage through outer valence ionization.
-Pyrrole and \pyrrolew were site-specifically ionized, see \methods, through the removal of electrons from the HOMO or HOMO$-1$ orbitals, which are localized on the aromatic ring.
-This was achieved by strong-field ionization using 800~nm laser pulses with a peak intensity of $\ordsim1\times10^{14}~\Wpcmcm$ and a pulse duration of 30~fs.
-Valence ionization of bare pyrrole resulted in extensive fragmentation.
-On the other hand, for singly ionized \pyrrolew we mainly observed breaking of the hydrogen bond and a water molecule leaving an intact pyrrole ring.
+We mimicked the triggering of radiation damage through outer valence ionisation as it would naturally occur in secondary processes such as the interaction with slow electrons or UV photons.
+Pyrrole and \pyrrolew were site-specifically ionised by removing electrons from the highest-energy molecular orbitals, whose densities are predominantly localised on the aromatic ring as shown in \autoref{fig:orbital}.
+The site-specific ionisation allows a direct comparison of the subsequent fragmentation of the two systems since the ionisation process is not significantly altered.
+Ionisation was achieved by strong-field ionisation (SFI) using 800~nm laser pulses with a peak intensity of $10^{14}~\Wpcmcm$ and a pulse duration of 30~fs, see \methods for details.
+On one hand, valence ionisation of bare pyrrole resulted in extensive fragmentation, \ie breaking of the aromatic ring.
+On the other hand, for singly-ionised \pyrrolew we mainly observed solely the breaking of the hydrogen bond with the water molecule leaving the intact pyrrole ring.
 In this case, breaking of the actual biomolecule is strongly suppressed.